 An adjacent parking area, owned by the residents' service company, is reached on foot via the courtyard gardens and a private foot bridge over the River Lavant, with vehicular access via Tozer Way.
 There is a service charge for gardening and other communal services - currently £1,000 per annum.
 The property is set well back from the street, within a pretty enclosed courtyard garden maintained by the residents' service company.
 This individual house combines discreet privacy with convenient access to the shops, restaurants and other facilities of the city.

 The cathedral city of Chichester offers excellent high street shopping, many fashionable restaurants, cafes and bars, the Festival Theatre and a mainline station to London Victoria.
 Goodwood is famous for its many event days including the world renowned Festival of Speed and Goodwood Revival for motor racing enthusiasts and a season of horse racing including the Qatar Goodwood Festival.
-There are superb sailing facilities around Chichester Harbour and windsurfing from the beaches at West Wittering.
+There are superb facilities around Chichester Harbour and the beaches at West Wittering.
 The area is a paradise for wildlife enthusiasts, with beautiful walks and cycle tracks over the South Downs and around the harbour.